Cotya/magento-composer-installer/README.md

-If you would like to publish your module on http://packages.firegento.com/, please fork https://github.com/magento-hackathon/composer-repository, add your module to the satis.jason on the master branch and open a pull request.
+If you would like to publish your module on http://packages.firegento.com/, please fork https://github.com/magento-hackathon/composer-repository, add your module to the [satis.json](https://github.com/magento-hackathon/composer-repository/blob/master/satis.json)  on the master branch and open a pull request.

 If you want to install your module without publishing it on http://packages.firegento.com/, you can add your repository